wso2/docs-is/en/docs/learn/configuring-the-system-administrator.md

 <td><p>Do NOT put the password here but leave the default value.
 If the user store is read-only, this element and its value are ignored.
 This password is used only if the user store is read-write and the <code>            create_admin_account           </code> value is set to <code>               true              </code>.</p>
 <div class="admonition note">
 <p class="admonition-title">Note</p>
-    <p>Note that the password in the <code>               user-mgt.xml              </code> file is written to the primary user store when the server starts for the first time.
-Thereafter, the password will be validated from the primary user store and not from the <code>               user-mgt.xml              </code> file.
-Therefore, if you need to change the admin password stored in the user store, you cannot simply change the value in the <code>               user-mgt.xml              </code> file.
+    <p>Note that the password in the <code>               deployment.toml              </code> file is written to the primary user store when the server starts for the first time.
+Thereafter, the password will be validated from the primary user store and not from the <code>               deployment.toml             </code> file.
+Therefore, if you need to change the admin password stored in the user store, you cannot simply change the value in the <code>               deployment.toml             </code> file.
 To change the admin password, you must use the <strong>Change Password</strong> option from the management console.
 See the <a href="#related-topics">related topics</a> for instructions.
     </p></div></td>
 </tr>
 <tr class="even">